dastrukar/hideous-helmet/readme.md

 # Hideous Helmet
 > An addon for [Hideous Destructor](https://codeberg.org/mc776/hideousdestructor).
-Adds a helmet.
+Adds a helmet that shows the HUD.

 ## What?
 Hideous Helmet adds a new armour piece called `HUD Helmet`.